SMILELab-FL/FedLab/docs/source/tutorials/docker_deployment.rst

 Matters needing attention
 ==========================

-Following is the steps of modifying Dockerfile for different platform:
+The steps of modifying Dockerfile for different platform:

 - Step 1